Jatana/FastOlympicCoding/README.md

  * debugger only for OSX
  * <kbd>ctrl+shift+b</kbd> to run with debugger
  * point the cursor on a variable to see its value
- * to select a stack frame (type `FastOlympicCoding: Select Frame` in command palette)
+ * to select a stack frame (type `FastOlympicCoding: Select Frame` in the command palette)
  * the only one dependency is xcode (you can install it with `xcode-select --install`)